dd-obua/Mobile-Version/README.md

 ## Getting Started

 **In this project we are are building a portfolio website.
-We are starting small but it will end in something really professional**
+We are starting small but it will end in something really professional***

+**Screen shot **
+/home/obua/Pictures/Mobile-version.png

 ## Authors